nicholasgswanson/nicholasgswanson.github.io/_pages/about.md

 My research focuses on Development, Behavioral and Labor Economics.

-If you’d like to contact me, you can email ngswan at stanford dot edu.
+If you’d like to contact me, you can email ngs53 at cornell dot edu.

 You can find my CV [here](http://nicholasgswanson.github.io/files/Swanson_cv_v13.pdf)